AniketSingla2005/HumaraPandit_Aniket/AI_USAGE.md

 * Documentation support
 * Basic debugging guidance

-The project was reviewed, modified, and organized by the candidate before submission.
+The project was reviewed, modified, and organized by me before submission.

 AI was used as a development aid and not as a substitute for understanding or reviewing the final implementation.